ibhaze/ibhpra.github.io/readme.md

 footer a {
   display: block; /* Displays links as block elements */ }
+a {
+  cursor: url('emoji.svg') ,pointer;/*This changes the shape of the cursor whenever the user hovers over a link */ }
+/* Existing CSS styles remain unchanged */

+/* Media queries and other existing styles remain unchanged */

 /* Media query for smaller screens */
 @media only screen and (max-width: 768px) {